jeremychauvet/aws-social-manager/lambda/functions/template/README.md

-# Function twitter-get-user-data
+# Function twitter-CHANGE-ME

 ## Description

-Lambda used to get user data (UserId, etc) from a screen name given in parameter.
+Lambda used to

 ## Function prerequisites